-The Country Music Hall of Fame® and Museum will examine the life and career of Grammy-winning country artist Lynn Anderson in an exhibition, Lynn Anderson: Keep Me in Mind, opening Sept.
-15, 2017, and running through June 24, 2018.
+The Country Music Hall of Fame® and Museum examines the life and career of Grammy-winning country artist Lynn Anderson.

 “Anderson’s television background and her ability to bring show-business dynamism to recordings and concert performances helped her achieve crossover success,” said museum CEO Kyle Young.
 “With talent and tenacity, the country music star brought increased visibility to the genre in the 1960s and ’70s, and we are privileged to share her story with our guests.”

 Born in North Dakota and raised in northern California, Anderson started performing at age six, and by her teens she was appearing regularly on television.
 Her parents, Casey and Liz Anderson, were successful songwriters.
 Together, they wrote “The Fugitive,” a hit for Merle Haggard.
 The Andersons’ connections, and Lynn’s talent and hard work, led to her signing with Chart Records at age nineteen, in 1966.